NoobyNull/Digital-Workshop/docs/builds/GITLAB_WINDOWS_CI_SETUP.md

 ## 4. Sequential revisions & failure cleanup

-1. **Revision numbering** – every successful `main` pipeline now issues a monotonically increasing `revision-N` tag (no dotted semantic versioning).
+1. **Revision numbering** - every successful `main` pipeline now issues a monotonically increasing `revision-N` tag (no dotted semantic versioning).
 All build artifacts are copied into `dist/revisions/revision-N/` and the generated `dist/revisions/manifest.json` lists every revision cut so far.
+To reproduce a previous revision, set the `REVISION_OVERRIDE` variable (either via **Run pipeline** or a manual job retry); the CI job rejects overrides if the tag already exists.
-2. **Failed pipeline deletion** – add a protected CI/CD variable named `PIPELINE_DELETE_TOKEN` that stores a GitLab personal access token with the `api` scope.
-The cleanup job runs with `when: on_failure` and calls `DELETE /projects/:id/pipelines/:pipeline_id` so failed pipelines and their artifacts never accumulate.
+2. **Failed/skipped pipeline deletion** - add a protected CI/CD variable named `PIPELINE_DELETE_TOKEN` that stores a GitLab personal access token with the `api` scope.
+The cleanup job now runs for every pipeline and deletes it (via `DELETE /projects/:id/pipelines/:pipeline_id`) any time the overall status is not `success`—that includes failed, canceled, or skipped pipelines.
    - In **Settings → CI/CD → Variables** add:
      - `Key`: `PIPELINE_DELETE_TOKEN`
      - `Value`: your GitLab PAT (the one shared with this team)